About

 Health Testing:OFA

-AKC Titles:CGC
+AKC Titles:CGC BCAT

-UKC Titles:GRCH RACEA
+UKC Titles:GRCH CH RACEA

 Sire:Romeo